serve-and-volley/atp-world-tour-tennis-data/README.md

-<div id="#contents"></div>

 # ATP World Tour tennis data

 This repository contains Python scripts that scrape tennis data from the <a href="http://www.atpworldtour.com/" target="_blank">ATP World Tour</a> website, as of Dec 2016.

-(Note: If the site layout is redesigned, then these scripts will no longer work.)
+Note that if the site layout is subsequently redesigned, then these scripts will no longer work.

+<div id="#contents"></div>

 ## Contents
 - A. [Scraping match data by player name and by year](#part-a)